sf-wdi-44/project-01/README.md

 > DO NOT START CODING UNTIL YOUR PROJECT IS APPROVED.
 CONFIRM THAT YOU ARE APPROVED ON OUR PROJECT SUBMISSION DOC.

-* **Wednesday, September 6th by 3:00pm** - Present your app plan to your assigned instructor.
+* **Tuesday, December 18 by 3:00pm** - Present your app plan to your assigned instructor.
 Before you begin work on your project, the [planning deliverables](./planning.md) must be checked off with an instructor!
 * **Weekdays, September 7th-11th** - Standups @ 10:00am.
 Afternoon 1:1s with instructors.
-* **Saturday, September 9th** - Feature Freeze!
+* **Saturday, December 31st** - Feature Freeze!
 Deploy your code to Heroku, and start polishing existing features.
 Finalize your README.md and prepare for presentations.
-* **Monday, September 11th @ 3pm** - Project due and presentations!
+* **Tuesday, January 2 @ 11am** - Project due and presentations!

 ## WHAT WE ARE LOOKING FOR